dat-ecosystem/dat/README.md

 This will create a new (empty) dat.
 Dat will print a link, share this link to give others access to view your files.

-Once we have our dat, run `dat share` to scan your files and sync them to the network.
+Once we have our dat, run `dat <dir>` to scan your files and sync them to the network.
 Share the link with your friend to instantly start downloading files.

-You can also try viewing your files online.
-Go to [datbase.org](https://datbase.org) and enter your link to preview on the top left. *(Some users, including me when writing this, may have trouble connecting to datbase.org initially.
-Don't be alarmed!
-It is something we are working on.
-Thanks.)*

 #### Bonus HTTP Demo

 Dat makes it really easy to share live files on a HTTP server.
 This is a cool demo because we can also see how version history works!
 Serve dat files on HTTP with the `--http` option.
-For example, `dat sync --http`, serves your files to a HTTP website with live reloading and version history!
+For example, `dat --http`, serves your files to a HTTP website with live reloading and version history!
 This even works for dats you're downloading (add the `--sparse` option to only download files you select via HTTP).
 The default HTTP port is 8080.

 *Hint: Use `localhost:8080/?version=10` to view a specific version.*